x41sec/BeanStack/README.md

 ### Extension Usage

-Browse to a website with a nice stack trace and make sure it passes through the Burp proxy.
-It should automatically be picked up, query the API (invisible), and produce an "Issue" in the Dashboard or Target tab.
+Browse to a website with a nice stack trace (such as [beanstack.io](https://beanstack.io)) and make sure the response passes through the Burp proxy.
+It should automatically be picked up, query the API (in the background), and produce an "Issue" in the Dashboard or Target tab.

+### Building From Source

+Dependencies:

+    apt install gradle default-jdk-headless

+Note that for ancient versions of Gradle (pre-3.4, Feb 2017), you will need to remove the bottom paragraph from `build.gradle`.
+Your version of Gradle cannot produce reproducible builds.

+Build:

+    make